GaliosUA/odin_recipies/README.md

-A simple web page with a few links that lead to recipies for popular Ukrainian dishes.
+A simple web page with a few links that lead to recipes for popular Ukrainian dishes.